The Washington Journalism and Media Conference

 Faculty Advisor

 Jessica Young is returning for another summer with the Washington Journalism and Media Conference.
-Young teaches yearbook, journalism, photography, video production and graphic design at Orange Glen High School in Escondido, Calif.
-She earned her Bachelor’s Degree in Journalism and Anthropology from San Diego State University and her Master’s Degree in Education from University of California, San Diego.
-She serves as the Vice President and Communications Chair for her school district’s teachers union.
-Young is the President of the San Diego Journalism Education Association and serves on the Board of Directors and Board of Trustees for the Quill and Scroll International Journalism Honor Society.
-She is an active member of the scholastic journalism community and teaches at workshops and conventions around the country.
-She was recognized as a “Rising Star” by the Journalism Education Association in 2012.
-In addition to teaching, Young works as freelance writer, photographer and graphic designer.
-She also enjoys running, baking, watching baseball, putting glitter on things and traveling.
-She has conquered the Original Marathon Greece, The Inca Trail in Peru, and the Marine Corps Marathon in Washington, DC.
-In 2020, she fostered and adopted an Australian Cattle Dog, named Juno, who is now her best friend and #1 sidekick.
+She teaches yearbook, journalism, photography, video production and graphic design at Orange Glen High School in Escondido, California.
+She earned her bachelor’s degree in journalism and anthropology from San Diego State University and her master’s degree in education from University of California, San Diego.
+Outside the classroom, she serves as the vice president and communications chair for her school district’s teachers union.
+She is also the president of the San Diego Journalism Education Association and serves as the secretary for the Southern California Journalism Education Association.
+In addition to teaching, she also enjoys running, baking, watching baseball, putting glitter on things, and traveling.
+She has conquered the Original Marathon Greece, the Inca Trail in Peru, and the Marine Corps Marathon in Washington, DC.
+She and her husband are on a quest to visit all the major league baseball stadiums across the country.

 Abrianna Nelson